Prosecutors accused of ‘criminalising innocent police’ over Couzens messages

 Speaking on Friday, Cobban said the “pussy patrol” joke took inspiration from Channel 4 comedy The Inbetweeners, and his FGM comment was not related to the ethnic diversity of the area.

-Cobban said that, like many emergency services workers, he had “developed a dark sense of humour”.
+Cobban said that, like many emergency services workers, he had “developed a dark sense of humour” as a “coping mechanism” and described the messages as “banter between mates”.

 Responding to jokes about police performing sex acts on domestic violence victims, Cobban also wrote in the group chat: “That’s alright, DV victims love it… that’s why they are repeat victims more often than not.”